An overall feel about REE Automotive Ltd. (NASDAQ: REE) stock in the current moment? - The Dwinnex

 Ratios:

-For a deeper understanding of REE Automotive Ltd.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of REE’s stock, we examine its different ratios.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades

-In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Wells Fargo on March 25, 2022, initiated with a Underweight rating and assigned the stock a target price of $1.

-On January 14, 2022, Cantor Fitzgerald started tracking the stock assigning a Overweight rating and target price of $9.
+On March 25, 2022, Wells Fargo started tracking the stock assigning a Underweight rating and target price of $1.

-On September 14, 2021, Morgan Stanley started tracking the stock assigning a Underweight rating and target price of $5.Morgan Stanley initiated its Underweight rating on September 14, 2021, with a $5 target price.
+On January 14, 2022, Cantor Fitzgerald started tracking the stock assigning a Overweight rating and target price of $9.Cantor Fitzgerald initiated its Overweight rating on January 14, 2022, with a $9 target price.

 Stock Price History: